-Creates a turret that deals 62 (+4% per level) damage.
-Lasts for 30 seconds.
+Create a turret that deals 36 (+4% per level) damage.
+Lasts for 15 seconds.

 Rock It!
-Turret, generally refered to as "Turret(s)" by Players and throughout this guide, is Gazlowe's main source of damage.
-As a relatively frail melee Specialist with no gap closer and little escapability, Gazlowe can seldom safely use Basic Attacks to deal damage — Turrets essentially replace his Basic Attacks.
-Over time, they can deal a respectable amount of damage; two to three Turrets focusing down a target can actually out-damage most typical damage dealers.
+Turret, generally refered to as "Turret(s)" by players and throughout this guide, is Gazlowe's main source of damage.
+Over time, they can deal a respectable amount of damage.
 Their main drawbacks lie in that they are immobile, have limited range, and can be destroyed rather easily by most ranged attackers.
 As such, you always need to be very mindful of their positioning: if they are too far from your intended target, they will be unable to attack, whereas if they are too close, they are liable to be picked off.
-Salvager, Gazlowe's Trait, can be used to "move" Turrets, as the Scraps they drop refund a good portion of the Mana that was used to cast them in the first place, as well as partially refreshing their Cooldown.
-Salvager is further discussed below.

 Turrets have many uses beyond their raw damage output.
 As they are so expendable, they are commonly used to absorb the attacks of NPCs, such as Mercenaries or Structures, so that Gazlowe himself is not damaged.
 They can also intercept important line skillshots, such as Storm Bolt, Hook, Hungering Arrow, or Singularity Spike.
 Although their vision radius is limited, they can be placed in highly contested Bushes to act as scouts.